bradleyboehmke/uc-bana-6043/docs/_build/html/_sources/03-module/overview.md

 # Overview

-In the last module we discussed general guidelines for first interacting with a new data set along with performing various data transformation tasks.
-In module 3 we want to build on those activities by learning how to clean and tidy our data.
-Moreover, it’s rare that a data analysis involves only a single table of data.
-Typically you have many tables of data, and you must combine them to answer the questions that you’re interested in.
-Collectively, multiple tables of data are called *relational* data because it is the relations, not just the individual datasets, that are important.
-In this module we’ll explore how to use different join operations when working with relational data.
+In the last module we discussed general guidelines for importing data and how to perform basic tasks with Series and DataFrames.
+In module 3 we want to build on those activities by learning how to perform common data wrangling tasks.
+This includes select subsets of data, manipulating columns, and computing summary statistics.

 ## Learning objectives

 By the end of this module you should be able to:

-- Explain the basic concepts of “tidy” data.
+- Create subsets of our data by selecting columns and filtering rows of interest.
-- Perform data tidying tasks with Python such as reshaping, splitting, and combining data along with handling missing values.
+- Manipulate, create, drop, even identify missing value patterns across our DataFrame’s columns.
-- Describe and apply different join operations for relational datasets.
+- Compute various aggregations with Pandas Series and DataFrames.

 ## Tasks